apache/nuttx/configs/16z/README.txt

    STATUS:

+     1. Note that you must apply the ZNEO patch if you are using ZDS-II 5.0.1.
+        See the README.txt file in the parent directory for more information.

-     1. This configuration does not run correctly.
+     2. This configuration does not run correctly.
 There is currently a problem with the SRAM accesses.

 Check out any README.txt files in these <sub-directory>s.